zenml-io/zenml/docs/book/getting-started/deploying-zenml/README.md

 - (Optional) [ZenML Pro API + Database + ZenML Pro dashboard](../system-architectures.md)

 You can read more in-depth about the system architecture of ZenML [here](../system-architectures.md).
-This docs page will focus on the components required to deploy ZenML OSS.
+This documentation page will focus on the components required to deploy ZenML OSS.

 <details>